dorneanu/roam/content/books/building_a_second_brain.md

 -   If none: Place in archives.

+#### Types of notes {#types-of-notes}

+-   Highlights
+    -   from books/articles
+-   Quotes
+    -   also from podcasts, audiobokos
+-   Bookmarks and favorites
+    -   links to interesting content
+-   Voice memos
+-   Meeting notes
+-   Images
+-   Takeaways
+    -   lessons from courses, conferences, or presentations you’ve attended

+Also be very _conservative_ when you want to save something to your external knowledge:

+> Don’t save entire chapters of a book—save only select passages.
+Don’t save
+> complete transcripts of interviews—save a few of the best quotes.
+Don’t save
+> entire websites—save a few screenshots of the sections that are most
+> interesting.
+The best curators are picky about what they allow into their
+> collections, and you should be too.
+With a notes app, you can always save links
+> back to the original content if you need to review your sources or want to dive
+> deeper into the details in the future.

 ### Organize {#organize}

+**Save for Actionability**

 ### Express {#express}

+**Show your work**

 -   **The Hemingway Bridge**
     -   Use Yesterday’s Momentum Today
     -   as you write leave some cognitive capacity and time to make notes what you'll write _tomorrow_
     -   the next day you can start immediately without having to think about where to start and what to write about

+        > How do you create a Hemingway Bridge?
+Instead of burning through every last ounce of energy at the end of a work session, reserve the last few minutes to write down some of the following kinds of things in your digital notes:
+        >
+        > Write down **ideas** for **next steps**: At the end of a work session, write down what you think the next steps could be for the next one.
+        >
+        > Write down the **current status**: This could include your current biggest challenge, most important open question, or future roadblocks you expect.
+        >
+        > Write down any **details** you **have in mind** that are **likely to be forgotten** once you step away: Such as details about the characters in your story, the pitfalls of the event you’re planning, or the subtle considerations of the product you’re designing.
+        >
+        > Write out your **intention** for the **next work session**: Set an intention for what you plan on tackling next, the problem you intend to solve, or a certain milestone you want to reach

 ## Commonplace books {#commonplace-books}